microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Automatic_Tuning_Options.png" alt="Automatic_Tuning_Options"/>

 Automatic Tuning options can be set at the Database Server or database level.
 You can read more about how to enable Automatic Tuning at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-automatic-tuning.
 If you would have enabled Automatic Tuning in this scenario, the index would have been automatically created.

+You can also view automatic tuning options through the DMV **sys.database_automatic_tuning_options**.

+Recommendations and automation for indexes and parameter sensitive plans are not available for Azure SQL Database Managed Instance or SQL Server (Automatic Plan Correction is available)

 If you click on the recommended index you will get more details about the specific index: